 The emperor gave half of the sacred pudding to his eldest queen, Kaushalya.
 He then divided the remaining half into two equal portions, offering one to Sumitra and the other to Kaikeyi.
 Since Kaikeyi received her share last, she voiced her displeasure to the emperor.

 At that moment, as commanded by Lord Shiva, the eagle Garuda swooped down and snatched the pudding from Kaikeyi's hands.
-He delivered it into the open palms of the monkey Anjani, who was praying to Lord Shiva for a son.
-Anjani believed the pudding to be prasada from the Lord and consumed it.
-As a result, Anjani gave birth of Hanuman, who would later become a loyal servant of Lord Rama.
+He delivered it into the open palms of the she-monkey Anjana, who was praying to Lord Shiva for a son.
+Anjana believed the pudding to be prasada from the Lord and consumed it.
+In due course, Anjana gave birth of Hanuman, who would later become a loyal servant of Lord Rama.
 Feeling sorry for Kaikeyi, who had lost her share, Kaushalya gave Kaikeyi some of her pudding and also gave Sumitra a second helping.

-The queens soon have birth to four handsome boys.
+The queens soon gave birth to four divine boys.
 Kaushalya's son was named Rama, Kaikeyi's Bharata, and Sumitra's twins were named Lakshmana and Shatrughna.
-A pompous celebration was held at the palace.
+A lavish celebration was held at the palace.